mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 * * *

+# Refactor (or not)

-We can now make an (optional) refactor and change the function to assert for a range instead of two boundaries.
+We can now make an (optional) refactor and change the function to assert a range instead of two boundaries.
-We decide to leave this way since it is more declarative.
+We decide to leave it this way since it is more declarative.

-We can also add a test checking for zero letters following [Zombie methodology](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/TDD/How%20I%20Survived%20the%20Zombie%20Apocalypse/readme.md).
+We can also add a test checking for zero words following the [Zombie methodology](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/TDD/How%20I%20Survived%20the%20Zombie%20Apocalypse/readme.md).
 Let's do it.

 [Gist Url]: # (https://gist.github.com/mcsee/3a55bc89bb13afcda0b6f9657a1bb7f1)